 'Art enables us to find ourselves and lose ourselves at the same time.' by Thomas Merton

 In 2012, the mentorship of Tadashi Hawakawa breathed new energy and enthusiasm into Melanie's artwork and, through his encouragement, Melanie began sharing her art work with the public on a larger scale.
-Melanie participates in award winning art shows; teaches private and group painting classes with an emphasis in abstract expressionism.
-She has artwork in private collections throughout the U.S. and has been a presenter in art forums, workshops; Artist in Residence in Chacala, Mexico, as well as showing her work Internationally in Los Arcos Galeria de Arte, Chacala Mexico in 2016 and Nagasaki Museum of Art's LELA Exhibition in Nagasaki, Japan in 2012, 2014 and 2017.
+Melanie participates in award winning art shows; teaches private and group painting classes with an emphasis in abstract expression.
+She has artwork in private collections throughout the U.S.; Artist in Residence in Chacala, Mexico, as well as showing her work Internationally in Los Arcos Galeria de Arte, Chacala Mexico in 2016 and Nagasaki Museum of Art's LELA Exhibition in Nagasaki, Japan in 2012, 2014 and 2017.

 Residing in Colorado, Melanie is an award-winning artist showing in galleries and has artwork in private collections throughout the United States.
 Melanie is currently represented by Mirada Fine Art Gallery in the Denver area, and has work in Park City, UT and Red Lodge, MT.